A Definitive Ranking Of 12 Grocery Store Salsas, By A True Salsa Snob

 I’m a straight-up salsa snob.

 What makes one a snob of salsas?
 Well, for one, I make my own (and think you should too).
 I’m also Mexican, so I have a cultural connection and a high bar for authenticity.
-In fact, until very recently, I’ve never eaten salsa from a jar.
+In fact, until very recently, I’ve never even felt the need to buy a bottle of store-bought jarred salsa.
 Why would I?
 Even if I couldn’t make my own, I live in Los Angeles.
 Great salsa is always just a taco joint away.

 My fridge is almost always packed with single servings of salsa from various burrito spots and Mexican restaurants.
 Even in the pandemic.